compose-generator/ccom/README.md

 CCom is a language for pre-processing source files.
 It's primary purpose is to evaluate conditional sections in formats like YAML or JSON, but can also be used for a variety of programming languages with support for comments.

 ### Input
 CCom requests two input parameters.
-A source file/string of any language, containing conditional sections and a JSON file/string, which holds data for the evaluation and some configuration for CCom.
+A source file/string of any language, containing conditional sections and a JSON file/string, which holds data for the evaluation.

 #### Source file
 Here is an example YAML file, which can be evaluated by CCom: